matteobarbieri/phd-school/README.md

 Install [git](https://git-scm.com/) on your system.

+### [Optional, but suggested] Make

+Install [make](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) on your system.

 ### Clone/Download the repository

 Simply clone this repository somewhere in your disk.
 The command from the terminal/powershell is `git clone https://github.com/matteobarbieri/phd-school.git`